ZombaSY/FSG-Net-pytorch/README.md

+# Full-scale Representation Guided Network for Retinal Vessel Segmentation
-# [Official] [Full-scale Representation Guided Network for Retinal Vessel Segmentation]
+This is official repository of the paper [Full-scale Representation Guided Network for Retinal Vessel Segmentation](https://arxiv.org/abs/2501.18921)

 ## Environment